Moustamid/Moustamid/README.md

 <h3>I'm a computer science student at the University of UTEL Mexico City , and a Freelance web develloper</h3>

 - 🔭 I’m currently working on a Freelance MERN E-commerce Application for a Mexican-Marocain argan oil Company
-- 🌱 I’m currently learning more about .Net Core
+- 🌱 I’m currently learning more about .Net Core .
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m looking to collaborate on open source .
-- 💬 Ask me about C# , React , Nodejs & in general, about JavaScript ecosystem.
+- 💬 Ask me about C# , React , Nodejs & in general, about JavaScript ecosystem .
-- 📫 How to reach me: **moustamid.teck@gmail.com**
+- 📫 How to reach me: **moustamid.teck@gmail.com** .
 - ⚡ Fun fact: i am working on a npm playgroud package similar to Codepen , that will enable developers to take notes , run they code , import library's and packages directly from npm , persiste and shaire they code directly on the browser .
 - 🍽 Things on my plate for later - GraphQL, Docker , NestJs , Microservices with NodeJs .